Akshaj000/loan-app/README.md

-# A basic django rest endpoint.
+## A basic django rest endpoint with celery task to initialize the database using the excel sheets.

 ### /register